-- 1. Exact location of the device or package - 2.
-Time of detonation - 3.
-Description of the device.
-(What is it in or how is it concealed) - 4.
-Name of caller and/or organization affiliation - 5.
-Location of caller - 6.
-Phone number of telephone at which call was received - 7.
-Any other information as to the location of the device or description of caller and/or his/her location (speech, background noises, exact language used, special identifying characteristics, sex, race, age, etc.)
+- 1. Exact location of the device or package

+- 2. Time of detonation

+- 3. Description of the device.
+(What is it in or how is it concealed)

+- 4. Name of caller and/or organization affiliation

+- 5. Location of caller

+- 6. Phone number of the caller received

+- 7. Any other information as to the location of the device or description of caller and/or his/her location (speech, background noises, exact language used, special identifying characteristics, sex, race, age, etc.)